This Excel tutorial explains how to use the Excel LEFT function with syntax and examples.

-In Microsoft Excel, the LEFT function allows you to extract a substring from a string, starting from the left-most character.
+The Microsoft Excel LEFT function allows you to extract a substring from a string, starting from the left-most character.

 LEFT( text, [number_of_characters] )

-Based on the Excel spreadsheet above, the LEFT function would return the following:
+Based on the Excel spreadsheet above, the following LEFT examples would return:

-The LEFT function can also be used in VBA code.
-For example:
+The LEFT function can also be used in VBA code in Microsoft Excel.

 Dim LResult As String LResult = Left("Alphabet",3)